teracow/googliser/README.md

 - Only [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics), [JPG](https://en.wikipedia.org/wiki/JPEG) (& [JPEG](https://en.wikipedia.org/wiki/JPEG)), [GIF](https://en.wikipedia.org/wiki/GIF), [BMP](https://en.wikipedia.org/wiki/BMP_file_format) and [ICO](https://en.wikipedia.org/wiki/ICO_(file_format)) files are available for download.

 - If **identify** (from ImageMagick) is installed, every downloaded file is checked to ensure that it is actually an image.
 Every file is renamed according to the image type determined by **identify**.
-If ImageMagic is not available, then no type-checking occurs.
+If **identify** is not available, then no type-checking occurs.

 - Every link that cannot be downloaded, or is outside the specified byte-size range, counts as a 'failure'.
 A good way to see lots of failures quickly is to specify a narrow byte-size range. e.g. `--lower-size 12000 --upper-size 13000`.